Trump calls LaVar Ball an 'ungrateful fool'

 Trump called Ball an "ungrateful fool," adding that getting his son home is "a really big deal."

-The tweets come after Ball said Monday in an interview with CNN's Chris Cuomo on Monday that he didn't know what the President had done to get his son and two other UCLA basketball players out of China.
+The tweets come after Ball said Monday in an interview with CNN's Chris Cuomo that he didn't know what the President had done to get his son and two other UCLA basketball players out of China.

+After Ball's refusal to thank Trump in an interview with ESPN a few days after the players' release, the President said he should have left the three players in jail.

+"Did he help the boys get out?
+I don't know. ...
+If I was going to thank somebody I'd probably thank President Xi (Jinping)," Ball said Monday night when asked about his back-and-forth with the President by CNN's Chris Cuomo.